 Some business owners who have chosen not to apply for BBB accreditation claim that BBB reliability reports are biased toward accredited businesses.
 According to a study by a Marquette University marketing professor, also mentioned in the Smart Money article, BBBs reported that twice as many accredited auto dealers and three times as many accredited movers made a "good faith effort" to resolve complaints than their non-accredited colleagues [source: Parmar].
 The BBB's response is that companies who apply for BBB accreditation simply aspire to higher standards.

 Another standard complaint with Better Business Bureaus is that complaints are sometimes closed even when the consumer is greatly dissatisfied with the company's response.
 If the bureau decides that the company has made a reasonable effort to resolve the complaint -- something as simple as sending the unhappy customer a gift certificate -- then the matter is closed, even if the consumer wants to keep fighting [source: Parmar].

 What's more, the very nature of the work of Better Business Bureaus -- monitoring the ethical business practices of 3 million organizations -- makes businesses easy targets for disgruntled customers.
 Sites like RipoffReport.com include hundreds of testimonials from consumers and business owners concerning the allegedly unfair treatment they received at the hands of BBB employees or representatives.
 Some consumers claim that the BBB is too slow to post information on companies that are under criminal investigation.
 Some business owners claim that the BBB doesn't spend as much time investigating complaints against non-accredited business.
 The list goes on.

 And what you may not know is that disgruntled consumers can't complain to the BBB about the BBB.
 The Better Business Bureau isn't a member of the Better Business Bureau.

-For lots more information about the power struggle between consumers and businesses, follow the great links on the next page.
+For lots more information about the power struggle between consumers and businesses, follow the great links below.